 I have many things in my life that I am proud of and it’s hard to say one is a more significant accomplishment than another.
 I am proud of my education and leadership roles I have taken on as Vice President, Minister of NSSSA and Class Representative.
 I am proud of the accomplishments of younger athletes that I have coached and of clients that I have helped.
 I am proud of my modelling publications and acting endeavors.
 Ultimately, I am proud of my balance of mind, body and spirit.
 My parents raised me to be a grounded and versatile individual.
-I constantly strive to improve myself, and believe that when you are your best self, you can help others the most.
+I constantly strive to improve myself, and believe that when you are your best self, you are able to help others the most.

 What is the most interesting or unique thing that has ever happened to you and/or what is the most interesting thing about you?

 One of the most interesting things that I’ve done would have to be going to Central America for international development work.
 Belize is a beautiful and humble country, and it changed me as a person.
 I was hosted by a Mayan community where they had no running water, no electricity, and they sustained their village from the small amount of food they were able harvest.
-To spend time with someone who has so little, and yet has so much pride and is happy to give with much generosity – it really enlightens your perspective on the world.
-It was a pleasure and an honour to help these communities, and it brought warmth to my heart to see the happiness we provided for them.
+To spend time with someone who has so little, and yet has so much pride and is happy to give with much generosity; it really enlightens your perspective on the world.
+It was a pleasure to help these communities, and it brought warmth to my heart to see the happiness we provided for them.

 What is your career ambition and what are you doing or plan to do to accomplish that goal?

 I have a number of career ambitions.
 I enjoy modelling and acting and I’m going to pursue this as far as it takes me and try to positively influence the industry.
-I also have an interest in the tourism and hospitality industry, and would be delighted to eventually own and operate a socially responsible and ecologically sustainable health resort, where people can get away to relax and educate themselves on ways to better their lives.
+I also have interests in fitness and the tourism and hospitality industry, and would be delighted to eventually own and operate a socially responsible and ecologically sustainable health resort, where people can get away to relax and educate themselves on ways to better their lives.
 I plan to continue to work towards upgrading my Tourism Management Diploma into a Degree, while also enrolling in classes and workshops to improve my fitness and acting credentials.
 I believe that Life is an evolving journey and that we must be open and prepared to adapt as opportunities open up.

 What would be your “dream job” in life?